elieahd/decision-uta-method/README.md

 # decision-uta-method
-A repository containing the doc and the work done during my research about UTA method.
+A repository containing the work done during my research about UTA method (Internship at LAMSADE - Dauphine).

 Upon decompressing the archive, you will get the following structure:
 ```
 .decision-uta-method
  |-- src                      <- directory containing Java projects
+ |   `-- examples             <- directory containing examples made
  |   `-- lib                  <- directory containing libraries and jar files
  |   `-- objs                 <- directory containing Java compiled class (*.class)
  |-- docs                     <- directory containing all of the docs produced
+ |   `-- reports              <- directory containing all of the reports made
+ |   `-- summary-uta.pdf      <- pdf file explaining the UTA method created in LaTeX
+ |   `-- summary-uta.tex      <- LaTeX file that generated the summary-uta.pdf file
  |-- README                   <- this file
 ```

 # UTA